fishjam-dev/fishjam-docs/docs/cluster.md

 By a cluster, we mean a set of connected Fishjam instances.
 Whenever a new request for creating a room is sent to one of Fishjams in a cluster, this Fishjam communicates with all other nodes and creates a room on the node with the lowest load.
-In response, a Fishjam address (specified with `JF_HOST` environment variable) where the room was created is returned.
+In response, a Fishjam address (specified with `FJ_HOST` environment variable) where the room was created is returned.

 :::info